joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/21/obituaries/lilian-lindsay-overlooked.html?searchResultPosition=8

 **Push to Insure Big Deposits Percolates on Capitol Hill**\
-`The government only insures deposits of less than $250,000, but there is precedent for lifting that cap amid turmoil.
-It could happen again.`\
+`The government insures deposits up to $250,000, but there is precedent for lifting that cap amid the banking sector’s turmoil.
+It could be raised again.`\
 https://nytimes.com/2023/03/21/business/economy/banks-insurance-deposit-cap.html?searchResultPosition=9

 **Today’s Wordle Review**\